Magna Science Adventure Centre

-Magna Science Adventure Centre is an educational visitor attraction, appealing primarily to children, located in Rotherham's former Templeborough steelworks.
+Magna Science Adventure Centre is an educational visitor attraction in Rotherham, South Yorkshire, England.

 Location

-The site used to be home to the Steel, Peech and Tozer steel works (also known as Steelos).
+The site used to be home to the Steel, Peech and Tozer steelworks (also known as Steelos).
 In 50 AD it was the site of the Templeborough Roman fort.

 The principal exhibits are divided into four pavilions: Earth, Air, Fire, and Water.
 There is also an outdoor Sci-Tek play area, and Aqua-Tek water play area.

 The 1/3 mile long site is often used for staging events, conferences and performances.
 It won the Enjoy England Gold Award for Business Tourism in 2006.

 Development

 The development, funding and building process was led by Stephen Feber, who selected the design team, led by architects WilkinsonEyre and exhibition designers Event Communications.
 Tim Caulton directed exhibition development.
 Magna's exhibitions won the Best Exhibition category at the 2002 Design Week Awards.
 The Centre won the 2001 RIBA Stirling Prize for its architects Wilkinson Eyre Architects, Mott MacDonald and Buro Happold's use of space in the old steelworks.